ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

     At any time during the workflow job you can select an individual job template by clicking on the node to see the status.

-Maintenance page during the server maintenance:
+With iRule attached to virtual server, maintenance page during the server maintenance:
    ![maintenance page](images/error-page.png)